GATE Equity Webinar Series

-Morning Session - Leveraging Partnerships with Early Warning Implementation
+Leveraging Partnerships with Early Warning Implementation

 Learn from Marques Gittens about PSESD's Early Warning Implementation Philosophy and lessons learned.
 He'll be joined by Hazel Valley Elementary School to show you what it looks like in the field to leverage community partnerships.
 We'll also show you tools and resources to help you along the way.

 Join Evergreen Public Schools' Melanie Green to learn about how her school district is engaging Faith Based Coffee as a way to fill needs in their schools and their partnership with Clark County Public Health.

 This webinar will provide information about family engagement requirements and best practices for supporting implementation of student discipline policies and practices in Washington schools.
 The presentation will highlight practical tips from the field and resources to access for additional learning.